ptrsym/AssignmentOne/AssignmentOne/ReadMe.md

-added a viewmodifier to the DayNameView so edits to the dayname are more seamless by keeping the same format settings added some styling to indicate the dayname is editable encountered problems trying to align a small icon to the textfield for a better edit association: padding was causing the textfield to misalign and be hard to click for renaming
+added a viewmodifier to the DayNameView so edits to the dayname are more seamless by keeping the same format settings added some styling to indicate the dayname is editable encountered problems trying to align a small icon to the textfield for a better edit association: padding was causing the textfield to misalign and be hard to click for renaming fixed EditButton() integration in DetailView to correctly track and update the state of the view by attaching .environment(\.editMode, $editMode) to child views